 Monday, July 27, 2015

-Across the United States, Disaster Response-based organizations such as the Department of Homeland Security’s Federal Emergency Management Agency (FEMA) and the American Red Cross recognize that a government-centric approach to emergency management is not enough to meet the challenges posed by today’s catastrophic incident.
+Across the United States, disaster response organizations such as the Department of Homeland Security’s Federal Emergency Management Agency (FEMA) and the American Red Cross recognize that a government-centric approach to emergency management is not enough to meet the challenges posed by today’s catastrophic incident.
 “Whole Community” is an approach to emergency management which reinforces the idea that no one organization alone has the strengths, capabilities or competencies to successfully respond to and provide holistic recovery assistance for a devastated community.
 This Whole Community Team includes, not only FEMA, Red Cross and their partners at the federal level, but also local, tribal, state and territorial partners; non-governmental organizations like faith-based and non-profit groups and private sector industry; individuals, families and the community itself.

 Interdependencies and cascading consequences is the pattern in disasters.
 A disaster isn’t a fire and police exercise.
 Everything is interrelated: social, economic, environment, infrastructure, socio-culture capital, schools, jobs, and housing.
 Learn the importance of rebuilding your community using a WHOLE COMMUNITY approach.